Generalized Laplacian Regularized Framelet Graph Neural Networks: The Proposed Models

-\textbf{p-Laplacian Fourier Undecimated Framelet GNN (pL-fUFG):} In the above pL-UFG, we take a strategy of regularizing the framelet reconstructed signal.
-Similarly we propose the following optimization problem in their Fourier domains:
+In pL-fUFG, we take a strategy of regularizing the framelet coefficients.
+Informed by earlier experience, we consider the following optimization problem for each framelet transformation in Fourier domain.
+For each framelet transformation $\mathcal{W}_{r,j}$ defined in Eqs. \eqref{eq:Ta}-\eqref{eq:Tc}, define